Starbucks Case Analysis

-The Starbucks Corporation is one of the most successful companies of America.
-Founded in 1971 as a small Seattle-based coffee bean retailing store, it has grown into a multinational business that has one of the most recognized brands of the world.
+The Starbucks Corporation is one of the most successful companies in America.
+Founded in 1971 as a small Seattle-based coffee bean retailing store, it has grown into a multinational business that has one of the most recognized brands in the world.

-When the company had conquered the US market, the growth needs made Starbucks’ management consider a strategic alternative of going abroad, which is always a great challenge.
-The international nature of the company’s business made the ambitions of conquering the world market quite realistic, but no success is possible without a well-planned and well-performed management of operations.
+When the company had conquered the US market, the growth needs to be made Starbucks’ management consider a strategic alternative to going abroad, which is always a great challenge.
+The international nature of the company’s business made the ambitions of conquering the world market entirely realistic, but no success is possible without a well-planned and well-performed management of operations.

-Aggressive expansion that characterized Starbucks’ business development strategy was successful enough it terms of gaining market shares in the United States and abroad.
-Going international is a real challenge of any company, especially with regard to cultural differences and overload of expenses connected with growth and development.
+The aggressive expansion that characterized Starbucks’ business development strategy was fortunate enough concerning gaining market shares in the United States and abroad.
+Going international is a real challenge for any company, especially about cultural differences and overload of expenses connected with growth and development.

-Starbucks Coffee International that monitored company’s international expansion had to deal with a multitude of opportunities and innovative activities for the last decade, since Starbucks’ first Canada and Japan entries in 1996.
+Starbucks Coffee International that monitored company’s international expansion had to deal with a multitude of opportunities and innovative activities for the last decade since Starbucks’ first Canada and Japan entries in 1996.
 The Corporation had entered different markets using different entry modes: wholly owned subsidiary, joint venture, licensing.
-This was dictated by different conditions of countries’ political, economic and business environments, but did not really add up to Starbuck’s stability as a company and a brand.
-Certainly, all types of entry modes have both advantages and disadvantages, some of them do not provide full control on the assets and activities, others – are too time and money consuming.
-In any case, a company that is in international operations should try to gain more control over its affiliates, their products and the brands overall perception.
-This is especially significant for a company that brings the US lifestyle and culture into other cultures of the world.
-Companies like Starbucks, McDonald’s, PepsiCo, and others, should be cautious about their image on the international level, because this is a very sensitive matter, that, unfortunately, greatly depends upon the political occurrences and incidents that inevitably accompany international business.
+It was dictated by different conditions of countries’ political, economic and business environments, but did not add up to Starbuck’s stability as a company and a brand.
+Certainly, all types of entry modes have both advantages and disadvantages, some of them do not provide full control of the assets and activities, others – are too time and money consuming.
+In any case, a company that is in international operations should try to gain more control over its affiliates, their products, and the brands overall perception.
+It is especially significant for a company that brings the US lifestyle and culture into other cultures of the world.
+Companies like Starbucks, McDonald’s, PepsiCo, and others, should be cautious about their image on the international level because this is a sensitive matter, that, unfortunately, much depends upon the political occurrences and incidents that inevitably accompany global business.

-The company had also experience troubles with NGOs that required Starbucks to acquire certified coffee beans and quality worsening accusations.
-The recent price policy made the company’s products less competitive, especially with the existence of a great number of small, but popular businesses that provided the romance of coffee at a more reasonable price.
+The company also had experience troubles with NGOs that required Starbucks to acquire certified coffee beans and quality worsening accusations.
+The recent price policy made the company’s products less competitive, especially with the existence of a significant number of small, but popular businesses that provided the romance of coffee at a more reasonable price.

-Price revision is a painful but essential process, if Starbucks wants to keep being a profitable company.
-Cost-cutting measures are very risky, but if they are well-planned, the result is rewarding.
-Closing unprofitable locations that impose a financial burden upon the company and slowing down of pace of growth is reasonable, because, again – quantity sometimes harms the quality.
+Price revision is a painful but essential process if Starbucks wants to keep being a profitable company.
+Cost-cutting measures are hazardous, but if they are well-planned, the result is rewarding.
+Closing unprofitable locations that impose a financial burden upon the company and slowing down of the pace of growth is reasonable, because, again – quantity sometimes harms the quality.
 Unification of growth and expansion strategy is a valuable source of future stability and confidence.
-This will enable the company’s management to develop a certain plan of activities, and keep control over the assets and the brand’s image.
+It will enable the company’s management to develop a particular plan of activities and keep control over the assets and the brand’s image.

-In the case of Starbucks, the image of the United States and its aggressive political games on the international arena has harmed the company’s businesses.
-Most countries of the Islamic world, for example, express negative attitude towards America, its companies, products and lifestyle.
-This was, certainly, caused by several conflicts in the Middle East.
+In the case of Starbucks, the image of the United States and its aggressive political games in the international arena has harmed the company’s businesses.
+Most countries of the Islamic world, for example, express the negative attitude towards America, its companies, products, and lifestyle.
+It was, undoubtedly, caused by several conflicts in the Middle East.
 Such state of matters damages to the very core of any successful business that has US background, and operates in other countries.

-Enhancing corporate image might be a really sensible step.
-This could be done through building a positive perception of the brand.
-This, in turn, will lead to global respect of customers and the rest of the world that might once become the company’s target audience.
-Starbucks might also launch more socially active position: health food programs, charity programs, and even more active cooperation with well-known companies around the world.
-Building a highly recognized and, what is more important, a highly respected brand is what Starbucks Company needs to do in order to prosper on the global market.
+Enhancing corporate image might be a sensible step.
+It could be done through building a positive perception of the brand.
+It, in turn, will lead to the global respect of customers and the rest of the world that might once become the company’s target audience.
+Starbucks might also launch more socially active position: health food programs, charity programs, and even more efficient cooperation with reputable organizations around the world.
+Building a highly recognized and, what is more important, a highly respected brand is what Starbucks Company needs to do to prosper in the global market.